 What’s the recovery period for surgery like?

-From the very first moments after the procedure, patients see significant improvements in their quality of vision, and as soon as the next day are back into their normal routine.
+The typical recovery process after Laser Eye Surgery is surprisingly quick and trouble-free.
+From the very first moments after the procedure, patients see significant improvements in their quality of vision, and as soon as the next day is back into their normal routine.

 But not everyone is lucky enough to have a typical recovery.